-The number of persons (N, %) with a record of the respective indication (i.e. schizophrenia, bipolar disorder, depression and insomnia) and comorbidities will be provided.
+The number of persons (N, %) with a record of the respective indication (i.e. dementia, schizophrenia, bipolar disorder, depression and insomnia) and comorbidities will be provided.
 If a person has a record of more than one specific indication/comorbidity, that person will be included in both specific indication groups separately.
-As insomnia is often a symptom of the other indications, in addition, we will evaluate insomnia restricted to no prior indication of schizophrenia, bipolar disorder or depression.